The Snowy Day: Honors and memorials

 The Ezra Jack Keats Foundation created the Ezra Jack Keats New Writer Award in 1985, and the Ezra Jack Keats New Illustrator Award was established in 2001.

 The New York Public Library named The Snowy Day as one of its Books of the Century and included it in its exhibition on this subject which ran from May 1995 to July 1996.

+In 2012 it was listed by the Library of Congress as one of the 88 Books That Shaped America.

 Peter and his dog, Willie, are memorialized in a bronze statue in Imagination Playground in New York City.

 Additionally, according to a 2020 article, The Snowy Day was number one on the list of "Top Check Outs Of All Time" by the New York Public Library.

 In honor of its 125th anniversary, the Brooklyn Public Library revealed its 125 most borrowed books, with The Snowy Day ranking second behind Where the Wild Things Are.